BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Liver functions in biotransformation, drug metabolism and detoxification

-• The heme metabolism
+• Heme metabolism

 • Assessment of liver function through biochemical tests